Corprate Bias Ratings

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.

 Citigroup has led the financial industry in cutting off business with the firearm industry.
 For this, it received the highest grade of any bank from “Is Your Bank Loaded,” a partisan gun control pressure group (1).
 Citigroup does little business with the firearm industry and will fire any retail customers who sell guns to those under 21 (2).
-Citi also has a written policy requiring suppliers not to discriminate on the basis of LGBTQ identity and received a score of 100 from the Human Rights Campaign’s (HRC) Corporate Equality Index (3).
+Citi required employees to get the Covid-19 vaccine or an exemption to maintain employment (3).
+Citi also has a written policy requiring suppliers not to discriminate on the basis of LGBTQ identity and received a score of 100 from the Human Rights Campaign’s (HRC) Corporate Equality Index (4)(5).

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.